qualia-insights/opentaxliberty/README.md

 - [X] make opentaxliberty.py work with the new and improved F1040.py
 - [X] change name of opentaxliberty.py OpenAPI call to F1040....we can make a OpenAPI call for each form we support!
 - [X] make sure mypy is still working
-- [ ] Refactor code to use Pydantic more
+- [X] Refactor code to use Pydantic more
-    - [ ] validate that every field in the json config file has a tag, should this live in F1040_validator.py?
+    - [X] validate that every field in the json config file has a tag, should this live in F1040_validator.py?
-    - [ ] We need to review the tests
+    - [X] We need to review the tests
-- [ ] pytests for form 1040
+- [ ] pytests for F1040.py
-- [ ] put pdf template location in json config file....then we don't have to pass in a bunch of stuff
+- [ ] pytests for W2.py
 - [ ] update the README.md in tests...how do we run all the tests? how do we run a single test
 - [ ] complete the json config file for schedule C
 - [ ] schedule 1, this is where schedule C profit or loss goes, maybe ? we should look into this more